otrv4/otrv4/otrv4.md

   Note: The old MAC keys are not included in this field.

 Old MAC keys to be revealed (DATA)
   See 'Revealing MAC Keys section'.
+This corresponds to the 'mac_keys_to_reveal' variable.
 ```

 #### When you send a Data Message: